Indispensable for improving work, working conditions and income

 - Freedom to negotiate decent working conditions.

-What we do: dual motivation
+What we do: A dual purpose

 Video: Social dialogue leads to sustainable multicompany collective agreements